popey/popey.com-blog/content/post/2023/charting-ev-car-charging.md

 ### Create a dataset

 Data you ingest into Axiom is held in Datasets.

 Create one by going to [app.axiom.co](https://app.axiom.co/) -> Datasets -> New Dataset.

 ![Create Dataset](/blog/images/2023-08-22/create-dataset.png)

 ### Generate a key

-Create an API token to ingest data into the dataset.
+Create an API token to programmatically ingest data into the dataset.

 ⚙️ -> API tokens -> New API token

 ![Create API token](/blog/images/2023-08-22/api-token-1.png)

 Give the API token a name, and set permissions accordingly.

 Either allow access to any dataset or limit to a subset.

 ![API token permissions](/blog/images/2023-08-22/api-token-2.png)

 ### Send it!

-There are a [bunch](https://axiom.co/docs/send-data/ingest) of ways to ingest data into Axiom.
-I chose to just throw it in with everyone's favourite API-tool `curl`.
+There are a [bunch](https://axiom.co/docs/send-data/ingest) of ways to ingest data into Axiom if you're sending from a go, node, NextJs or Python application.

+I chose to just throw it in with everyone's favourite API-tool ✨`curl`✨.
 Set `$DATSET_NAME` and `$API_TOKEN` accordingly

 ```bash
 curl -X 'POST' 'https://api.axiom.co/v1/datasets/$DATASET_NAME/ingest' \